Kiln | Soho Restaurant

-Here, chefs will be preparing dishes such as roast suckling pig, curried cockles, and 5-week dry-aged fattened lamb skewers with Szechuan peppers.
-And although the grill menu probably contains everything your heart desires and more, they’ll also be serving up a daily noodle special, kicking off with a dish served with a pressed duck gravy.
+Here, chefs prepare dishes such as roast suckling pig, curried cockles, and 5-week dry-aged fattened lamb skewers with Szechuan peppers.
+And although the grill menu probably contains everything your heart desires and more, they also serve up a daily noodle special, including one served with a pressed duck gravy.
 Made from pressed ducks.

-The wine list, meanwhile, is a tailored selection made by Bitten&Written’s Zeren Wilson, featuring low intervention wines as well as Italian and Aussie ‘skin contact’ whites, which ferment the grape with their skins for a more aromatic flavour.
-And since there’s only a few casks of each wine, the list will be constantly evolving.
+The wine list, meanwhile, is a tailored selection made by Bitten&Written’s Zeren Wilson, featuring low intervention wines as well as Italian and Aussie ‘skin contact’ whites, where grapes are fermented with their skins for a more aromatic flavour.
+And since there’s only a few casks of each wine, the list is constantly evolving.

 For as Bob Dylan (almost) sang, the Thai menus they are a changin’.

 NOTE: Kiln is open Mon-Thur 12-3pm and 5-11pm, Sat 12-11pm and Sundays 12-10pm.
 Reservations can be made for tables of 4 or more HERE.

 Kiln | 58 Brewer Street, W1F 9TL